-Lunches are served on a three course basis, which often include pasta, meat, fish or seafood.
+Lunches are served on a three course basis, which often include soup, pasta, meat, fish or seafood and a salad of some kind.
 Any included dinners (please see the full daily itinerary to check) will be similar to lunches.

-Dietary preferences – please let us know at least 60 days in advance!
+Dietary preferences – please let us know at least 30 days in advance!

 What is half-board?
 What meals are included on my cruise?

-Half-board (HB): (Breakfast and lunch on all cruises) This means that 2 meals a day are usually provided, mostly it will be breakfast and lunch on cruises (B,L).
+Half-board (HB): (B, L) (Breakfast and lunch on all cruises) This means that 2 meals a day are usually provided, mostly it will be breakfast and lunch on cruises.
 Each cruise will have meals listed on the daily itinerary, so that you will know exactly which meals are included.
 Some lunches or dinners are swapped occasionally, so that you may enjoy a wonderful gourmet experience with your fellow travellers, such as a Welcome Dinner, or Captain’s Dinner (D) on a cruise.

 Dinner: For the remainder of your meals you will be able to dine anywhere you choose on shore and you will be responsible for the cost of those meals.
 Your Cruise Director will be happy to recommend a good value and trusted eatery nearby at every location, or you can explore on your own.